-NMR Pipetector played a significant role in protecting the museum’s pipes.
+Pipetector played a significant role in protecting the museum’s pipes.
 But how exactly did the museum utilize it?
 Actually, the museum was considering other ways to protect and prevent the plumbings from red-rust deterioration at first.
 The options were as follow:

 - Pipe replacement